FailAcademy/learning/wdp-vancouver/_slides/week-07/01-post-types-taxonomies-fields.md

 Custom taxonomies are meant for creating **classification schemes** for our content.
 They will be **term-based**, and they have **implications for the WordPress Template Hierarchy**.

 Custom fields are meant for more **arbitrary pieces of metadata**.
-The are a bit **more open-ended** (can take the form of text inputs, radio buttons, select menus, etc.), and they **don't have special templates** associated with them.
+They are a bit **more open-ended** (can take the form of text inputs, radio buttons, select menus, etc.), and they **don't have special templates** associated with them.

 ---